 Hitting the Next button will take you to the broadcast view, which is the control center for your live stream.
 The broadcast view is where you can change your live stream's settings, add a thumbnail, grab the embed code for your stream, and (when you're ready!) go live.
 When you're done adjusting your settings, click Next in the bottom right corner of the page.
 From this page of your broadcast view, you can find your RTMP URL and a Stream Key.
 These are what OBS needs to connect with Vimeo in order to start your stream.

 Back in OBS, click on Settings in the lower right of the window.
 On the left panel, select “Stream” and you will see the various options.
 In the top dropdown menu for “Stream Type”, select “Custom Streaming Server” then copy and paste your RTMP URL into the URL box and your Stream Key in the Stream Key field.
-Once these are entered, return to the Broadcast settings page and click Next one last time to activate them.
+Once these are entered, return to the Broadcast settings page and click Activate to activate them.